 Eric Carle is another author who writes amazing books for toddlers.
 Mister Seahorse has the beautiful illustrations and you come to expect from the author or The Very Hungry Caterpillar.
 A beautiful story that links so well to great toddler craft activities.
 The book tells the story of a male seahorse who looks after the seahorse eggs, and along the way you meet other sea animals where the male also looks after the babies.

 Marianne Berkes is another award winning author that writes amazing children’s books.
 Over in the ocean features rhyming, singing, counting and lots of learning all rolled up in a beautifully illustrated book.
 The book is illustrated by Jeanette Canyon and the illustrations are photographs of models made from clay. they are stunning!

 Fish, Counting, Rhyming … another award winning author (can you see a theme here!).
 The ocean certainly is a popular topic for our greatest children’s authors, and Ten Little Fish is another book that your toddler will love.

 This book is another beautifully illustrated story, focusing on a different animal for each letter of the alphabet.
-This books is great for toddlers as because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
-I encourage you to share some of this information with your toddler, as you’ll be amazed at the what they will find interesting, and hopefully it will encourage them to ask lots of questions.
+This books is great for toddlers because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
+I encourage you to share some of this information with your toddler, as you’ll be amazed at what they will find interesting, and hopefully it will encourage them to ask lots of questions.
 This book was written and illustrated by a very talented 16 year old.

 Ruth Heller describes her books as ‘Non fiction picture books in rhyme’ which is a great description.
 Ruth has a whole series of “How to Hide..” books and this one is great for learning about the ocean and the animals that inhabit it.